matt765/react-chat-app/README.md

 https://user-images.githubusercontent.com/63603595/126877482-82bf8d5d-4902-4228-8ab9-e617dbc26075.mp4

-There is a limit for new accounts and propably it will be reached soon.
-You can login to sample account using dedicated button on login page or using those credentials:
+The limit for new accounts has been reached, you can login to sample account using dedicated button on login page or using those credentials:
 **John Doe / password123**